Intel's Ronler Acres Plant

 TV

 My wife and I like to watch crime dramas on TV: CSI, Law & Order, Without a Trace, Cold Case, etc, but the number of ads you have to sit through is annoying, to say the least.
 So last year I broke down and bought a TiVo.
 I do not like having to pay the $14 a month subscription fee, but the price of the unit was so far below anything else that could have done the job, that I went ahead and bit the bullet.
 I brought it home, plugged it in, and programmed it to record all the shows my wife and I like to watch.
 I came in a couple of days later to watch one of these shows and it was nowhere to be found.
 It seems that someone else had come in after me and programmed the TiVo to record the shows THEY wanted to watch.
 Gol durn kids anyway.
-Kathryn did have a legitimate excuse.
+Daughter did have a legitimate excuse.
 The one show she really likes is on at the same time as the one show I really like, but she also has a dance class at this time, so she cannot possibly watch her show while I record mine.
 So I yielded and let the children rule the TiVo.

 This fall, as my son John has a surfeit of computer systems, he gallantly allowed me to use one to build a DVR (Digital Video Recorder), for the price of a mere 22" LCD display.
 The TV tuner card that is an essential component of this project was only $60.
 It is also known as a "frame grabber" and a few short years ago they were horribly expensive, as in hundreds of dollars.
 Then there was the remote control from Microsoft and the receiver that plugs into the USB port.
 That was only $35.
 Lastly was the cable from the video card to the TV.
 The video card has an S-Video output, which is very similar to Y/C (Luminance / Chrominance (is Chrominance even a word?)).
 Unfortunately, I blew out the Y/C input on the TV a while back while fooling around hooking up video cables while the TV was on.
 Someday I intend to look into it and see if I can find the problem.
 It is a 36" CRT and weighs close to 200 pounds.
 If I can fix it where it is, it would save a major moving operation.